 Now, Sebastien tried to grasp hold of that again.
 ‘I want this.
 I must make it work.
 If I fail here, my dreams are shattered.
 This is the step that will take me beyond my mediocre, helpless existence.
 Without this, I will not reach true power.’
-She allowed herself to wallow in bad memories as she so often avoided, until tears prickled at her closed eyes and goosebumps had arisen on her arms and back.
-With trembling fingers and a racing heart, she tightened her fist around her Conduit, opened her eyes, and reached over to draw an ephemeral Circle around the empty spot on the floor where the light should arise, hoping that the act would somehow bridge the seeming gap in her mind.
+She allowed herself to wallow in bad memories, something she so often avoided, until tears prickled at her closed eyes and goosebumps rose on her arms and back.
+With trembling fingers and a racing heart, she tightened her fist around her Conduit, opened her eyes, and reached over to draw an ephemeral Circle around the empty spot on the floor where the light should appear, hoping that the act would somehow bridge the gap in her mind.

 And in doing so, she realized that perhaps she’d been going about this all wrong.
 Not only had she cast a similar spell during the entrance exam, but she frequently cast a spell whose output location she controlled at will: her shadow-familiar.